Our specialties

 Nature

-The aim of the 2023/24 Fellowships is to promote a greater understanding of the potential of heavy ion therapy (including carbon ion therapy) and to increase awareness of new applications of particle therapy e.g. flash proton therapy.
+The aim of the 2024/25 Fellowships is to promote a greater understanding of the potential of heavy ion therapy (including carbon ion therapy) and to increase awareness of new applications of particle therapy e.g. flash proton therapy.
 The assessors will look favourably upon paired applications to visit appropriate centres.
 Applicants should also consider applying for the Fellowships in order to learn more about Boron Neutron Capture Therapy (BNCT) during visits where this is possible.

 As of July 2022, there are four carbon ion therapy facilities operating in Europe, two in China and seven operating in Japan.
 Priority will be given to applications to visit one of the four European carbon ion centres (Heidelberg, Marburg, Pavia and Med-AUSTRON).
-Consideration will also be given to proposals to visit carbon ion therapy centres in China or Japan but, such applications would need to be exceptional.
+Consideration will also be given to proposals to visit carbon ion therapy centres in China or Japan, but such applications would need to be exceptional.

 These visits, anticipated to be up to (but no longer than) two weeks, will contribute towards achieving the highest possible standard for a modern, world-class radiotherapy service in the UK.
 A key component of this is clearly to develop the knowledge and expertise of Clinical Oncologists and Medical Physicists regarding heavy ion therapy.